manolitto/minibox/README.md

 - easy and fast to print: box for a standard medium mini is FDM-printed in about 90 minutes
 - modular: boxes can be stacked (and even connected with OpenLOCK clips!)
 - customizable: use the exact dimensions of your miniatures to model custom sized boxes
-- transportable: minis are protected even when they are stacked lying horizontally (when using magnetic bases)
+- transportable: minis are protected even when they are stacked lying horizontally (when used with [magnetic bases](https://github.com/manolitto/minibase))
 - playable: as a GM you can stack minis in front of you without revealing them
 - protective: less dust on your minis when displayed on an open shelf
 - compatible: ready-made boxes can be used "out of the box" :wink:&nbsp; with my [magnetic mini bases](https://github.com/manolitto/minibase)